-In this 15 May 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered six questions on the morality of spreading germs, celebrating birthdays, married couples separating for their careers, compulsory juries, growing out of ayn rand, optimism for the future, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 15 May 2011, I answered questions on the morality of spreading germs, celebrating birthdays, married couples separating for their careers, compulsory juries, growing out of Ayn Rand, optimism for the future, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: Here's the video of my short talk on Cookie Cutter Medicine.
 Right now, I'm actively working on my updates to Explore Atlas Shrugged and my two lectures on pride for ATLOSCon.
 Also, through May 28, save 20% on any new subscription to The Objective Standard – whether Print, Online, E-book, Audio (mp3), or Premium.
 Simply enter promo code 29969 when prompted during checkout; your discount will be applied automatically.
 (Promotional pricing is for new subscribers only.)
 Subscribe now – or give a gift subscription!
 Finally, The Objectivism Seminar is now discussing "The Objectivist Ethics" from The Virtue of Selfishness.
 You can join the live discussion on Monday evenings, or listen to the podcasts later via its RSS Feed.